 Table of Contents

-Yes, green card holders can petition for their spouse to join them in the U.S. on a visa.
+Yes, green card holders can petition for their spouses to join them in the U.S. on a visa.
 Spouses of lawful permanent residents are eligible for a family second preference category (2A) visa.
-However, there is a long wait list for category 2A green cards, and you can get a visa for your spouse much quicker if you are a U.S. citizen.
+However, there is a long waitlist for category 2A green cards, and you can get a visa for your spouse much quicker if you are a U.S. citizen.